Fyevenes90/Netflix_python/README.md

 *Matplotlib
 *os

-I will show you in this project how to import the data from a csv, how to deal with missing data --
+<b> I will show you in this project how to import the data from a csv, how to deal with missing data <b>

-Separate dates by month name, year
+<b>Separate dates by month name, year  <b>
----